Recovery Programme Details

 - Motivational Talks

-- One on one counselling sessions with a social worker or counselor.
+- One on one counselling sessions with a social worker or counsellor.

 We also assist clients with letters of reference where required and support them in this phase with seeking employment, community and family reunification where possible.